nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Multiple inputs of the same parameter can be added but only the last one will be accepted.
 * Examples:
   - `edit n/John p/111 p/222` will edit John's phone number to `222`
-  - `edit n/John n/Gary a/Tampines Heights` will edit Gary's address to `Tampines Heights` (John's address will remain unedited)
+  - `edit n/John n/Gary a/Tampines Heights` will edit Gary's address to `Tampines Heights` (John's address will remain unedited).

 </box>